 Do I have to schedule in advance or can I just show up to volunteer?

 All volunteer shifts are scheduled in advance.
-Although the Food Pantry appreciates all who want to volunteer, we are not set up to accommodate volunteers who just show up to volunteer.
+Although Beyond Hunger appreciates all who want to volunteer, we are not set up to accommodate volunteers who just show up to volunteer.

-What type of volunteer opportunities are at the Food Pantry?
+What type of volunteer opportunities are there at Beyond Hunger?

 Is there an age requirement to volunteer?